 According to the analysis of the coffee market reported by Chinabgao, the growth rate of coffee consumption in China is about 20% per year, more than 2% above the global growth rate.
 Experts believe that the Chinese coffee market could reach trillions of yuan within 10 years.
+In this blog post, we will examine the coffee market in China and talk about opportunities for foreign manufacturers and exporters of coffee beans and coffee brands in the Chinese coffee industry.

 Making a ranking of the most competitive brands, in the urban cities, where the western lifestyle is more widespread, Starbucks and Costa firmly hold the top positions in terms of customer flow, according to the statistics of BMI Research in London.